RescueSocial/Cases_Film_Music_Arts_Hollywood/README.md

 <br>Other pages: Guides, Golden Era Television Writer, Movie Consultant.
 (Case Given)
 - How Linguistics Analysis Helps Solve Crimes: https://www.verbolabs.com/the-science-of-linguistic-forensics-how-language-analysis-helps-solve-crimes
 - Golden Era: "Everett Debaun, now a Successful Television Writer... <i>Debaun's discussion: Legislative tactics which increase the risks of detection and apprehension.
- He indicates that shifts in the form of have occurred in the United States as a response to such developments as... statues regarding...
-In these Cases, risks of certain crimes have been Perceived by professional heavies as too great in relation to... returns so that they have turned to other "low risk" kinds... is one Case illustration."</i>
+ He indicates that shifts in the form of have occurred in the United States as a response to such developments as statues regarding...
+In these Cases, risks of certain crimes have been Perceived by professional heavies as too great in relation to returns so that they have turned to other "low risk" kinds, is one Case illustration."</i>
 <br><b>Television Writer</b> Contributed to <a href="https://www.google.com/search?q=Everett+DeBaum+criminology&sca_esv=685035f3b39efb62&sca_upv=1&biw=1242&bih=552&tbm=bks&sxsrf=ADLYWIIBvt2jQ1ZskPMwl6soP4-TDdvBPQ%3A1727609933932&ei=TTz5ZtXMOKzm0PEPtouhgQU&ved=0ahUKEwiVp7DDiOiIAxUsMzQIHbZFKFAQ4dUDCAk&uact=5&oq=Everett+DeBaum+criminology&gs_lp=Eg1nd3Mtd2l6LWJvb2tzIhpFdmVyZXR0IERlQmF1bSBjcmltaW5vbG9neUjVBlCRBFiRBHAAeACQAQCYAdcDoAHSBKoBBzAuMS40LTG4AQPIAQD4AQGYAgGgAuEDwgIEECEYCpgDAIgGAZIHAzQtMaAHsAI&sclient=gws-wiz-books">Criminology Guides</a> - Motion Picture: Changing the Lawbreaker.
 - California Legislation Issues:<i> <a href="https://www.fbi.gov/history/famous-cases/lindbergh-kidnapping">Faults with Lindbergh Case.</a>
 <br>Faults of investigations with letters, Including Comparing Potential Witnesses only to Financial Objects<br>